foldda/charian/README.md

 [![MIT License][license-shield]][license-url]

 <!--- PROJECT HEADER --->
 # Charian

 <img src="img/Charian-logo-orange-h128.png" align="right" height="128" padding="20">

-> *Charian (pron. /ka-ri-en/) is a general-purpose data encoding API that uses the new, schemaless RDA format[^1] in the encoding.
+> *Charian (pron. /ka-ri-en/) is a general-purpose data encoding API that uses the new, schemaless RDA format[^1] in its encoding.
 Structured data encoded in an RDA string can be easily transported using generic, non-proprietary protocols and methods, and be universally accepted for communications between independent programs.*

 [^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
 The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.